clarisma/just-the-docs/java/tutorial.md

 ---
 layout: default
 title: Tutorial
+parent: GeoDesk for Java
-nav_order: -2
+nav_order: 1
 ---
 # Five-Minute Tutorial

 <div class="box note" markdown="1">

 This tutorial assumes that you are already familiar with OpenStreetMap and its data model.
-If not, read our [Introduction to OSM](intro-to-osm) or visit [the official OSM website](https://wiki.openstreetmap.org/wiki/Develop).
+If not, read our [Introduction to OSM](/intro-to-osm) or visit [the official OSM website](https://wiki.openstreetmap.org/wiki/Develop).

 </div>